Strategies and initiatives

 Export Skills Program

-The Export skills program provides new exporters with essential education and training to be export-ready.
-The Victorian Government offers this program through partnerships with various industry associations.
+The Export skills program provides new exporters with essential education and training to be export-ready. in partnerships with various industry associations.

 Go Global is a free online tool for Victorian businesses with a registered ABN to find out what support is available to them for improving export capabilities.